ltrgoddard/thesis/temp.markdown

 > Steiner, who took the trouble to watch plants, discovered that they
 > grow in opposite directions, partly burrowing into the ground as if
 > attracted by gravity, partly shooting up into the air as if pulled by
-> some form of antigravity, or levity.[^441]
+> some form of antigravity, or levity.[^440]

-For all Katko’s emphasis on the absolute seriousness of the *PTM*, a tension between ‘gravity’ (the scientific hypothesis) and ‘levity’ (the comic fictional frame) makes for an apt description of the text itself.
+\noindent For all Katko’s emphasis on the absolute seriousness of the *PTM*, a tension between ‘gravity’ (the scientific hypothesis) and ‘levity’ (the comic fictional frame) makes for an apt description of the text itself.

-That Prynne, like Oliver, is aware of the specific power wielded by partial or ambiguous metaphors—the comparison between plants and humans in the *PTM* being a paradigmatic example—can be seen by turning to a recent prose work, *Graft and Corruption: Shakespeare’s Sonnet 15* (2015), which also deals with the plant kingdom.[^442] Despite fitting into the sequence of Prynne’s post-2001 commentaries on Shakespeare, Wordsworth and George Herbert—a category which arguably also includes 2014’s *Concepts and Conception in Poetry*, a study of Wordsworth and Wallace Stevens—*Graft and Corruption* has origins closer to the period of this thesis, though not strictly within it: according to a note on the text, ‘[t]his lecture, originally given in the Faculty of English at Cambridge University in around the late 1970s-early 1980s, has been more recently (2015) somewhat extended, though its main arguments have not been altered and its references have not been updated.’[^443] Here, Prynne offers an exemplary technical reading of Shakespeare’s poem, drawing on extensive research into the early modern understanding of horticultural grafting—the artificial attachment of a fresh shoot or ’scion’ from one plant to the ‘stock’ of another—to provide a new interpretation of the sonnet’s final two lines, ‘And all in war with Time for loue of you | As he takes from you, I ingraft you new.’[^444] Beginning with a discussion of the soul, Prynne notes that ‘the apparently generalising usage of “thing” in line one [’When I consider euery thing that growes’] disguis[es] the decisive recognition that, while men and plants are alike technically *things that grow*, the difference is that man’s soul traditionally does not grow but is the immortal part immune to physical time.’[^445] The grafting operation desired by Shakespeare’s speaker is therefore aberrant from what Prynne presents as the conventional Christian perspective, seeking to prolong the life of the body rather than that of the soul.
+That Prynne, like Oliver, is aware of the specific power wielded by partial or ambiguous metaphors—the comparison between plants and humans in the *PTM* being a key example—can be seen by turning to a recent prose work, *Graft and Corruption: Shakespeare’s Sonnet 15* (2015), which also deals with the plant kingdom.[^441] Despite fitting into the sequence of Prynne’s post-2001 commentaries on Shakespeare, Wordsworth and George Herbert—a category which arguably also includes 2014’s *Concepts and Conception in Poetry*, a study of Wordsworth and Wallace Stevens—*Graft and Corruption* has origins closer to the period of this thesis, though not strictly within it: according to a note on the text, ‘[t]his lecture, originally given in the Faculty of English at Cambridge University in around the late 1970s-early 1980s, has been more recently (2015) somewhat extended, though its main arguments have not been altered and its references have not been updated.’[^442] Here, Prynne offers an exemplary technical reading of Shakespeare’s poem, drawing on extensive research into the early modern understanding of horticultural grafting—the artificial attachment of a fresh shoot or ‘scion’ from one plant to the ‘stock’ of another—to provide a new interpretation of the sonnet’s final two lines, ‘And all in war with Time for loue of you | As he takes from you, I ingraft you new.’[^443] Beginning with a discussion of the soul, Prynne notes that ‘the apparently generalising usage of “thing” in line one [’When I consider euery thing that growes’] disguis[es] the decisive recognition that, while men and plants are alike technically *things that grow*, the difference is that man’s soul traditionally does not grow but is the immortal part immune to physical time.’[^444] The grafting operation desired by Shakespeare’s speaker is therefore aberrant from what Prynne presents as the conventional Christian perspective, seeking to prolong the life of the body rather than that of the soul.
 The technicalities of grafting as a process further destabilise the metaphor.
 As Prynne points out,

 > the action of grafting requires three components: the stock or basal
 > part of a plant; the scion or shoot from another and preferred
 > species; and the grafter.
 The last two need give little trouble, since
 > the grafter is the poet-lover and the scion is the image of the
 > beloved in his youthful beauty and perfection.
 But what is the
-> stock?[^446]
+> stock?[^445]

 Prynne’s candidate is the poem itself, or the sequence of poems which makes up the *Sonnets*.
 Yet this possibility introduces a tension